Free Printable: Low Carb & Keto Food List

 Wholesome Yum M

 0Hi Catherine, Have you tried allulose yet?
 It is actually a rare form of sugar, so it doesn’t affect most people negatively.
-You can read more about allulose here and pick up a bag of Besti pure Allulose here or Monk Fruit Allulose Blend here.
+You can read more about allulose here and pick up a bag of Wholesome Yum Allulose here or Besti Monk Fruit Allulose Blend here.

 Julie Weimer